Glasti1/unraid-plex-backup-fine-tuning/GUIDE.md

     > Note: `/mnt/disks/*` refers to an unassigned mounted drive.
 Unassigned drives are not protected by the parity, like cache pools.
     >
     > Not every repository will have the same paths.
-The pahts shown above may not work for you, and you will have to confirm the correct paths.
+The paths shown above may not work for you, and you will have to confirm the correct paths.

 2. Create the following new folders outside of the appdata folder: